 Principles for responsible investment

-Sitra signed the Principles for Responsible Investment (PRI) in autumn 2015.
-Environmental and social responsibility and the observance of good governance help manage investment risks and ensure that investments produce as high a return as possible.
-In practice, the principles for responsible investment mean:
+Sitra signed the principles in autumn 2015.
+Environmental and social responsibility and good governance help manage investment risks and ensure best possible returns.
+In practice, the principles for responsible investing mean:

 - taking environmental, social and governance (ESG) factors into account in investment analyses and decision-making processes;